xiaoxiaozhou24/ULME-GAN/readme.md

 ## Results
 Our generation has achieved good results.
 The results of MEGC2021 in ../MEGC2021_results and The more results(no_recode,just_AU_recode,recode_apex_frame and expert_opinion) in [Google Drive](https://drive.google.com/drive/folders/1ZAJsFgZ5LG0Fy26DkOZNf0ZaoIKAq7aa?usp=sharing) or [BaiduNetdisk](https://pan.baidu.com/s/1hi0dyAWvedCgxy5tZm0erA)(Code:72xv)
-The following gifs is the result of paper,for the convenience of display, these gifs here is Compressed and not 100 frames per second,a.gif is the result without AU matrix re-encoded,b.gif is the result just after AU matrix re-encoded and c.gif is the result after Au matrix re-encoded and linear-fitting.
+The following gifs is the result of paper,for the convenience of display,a.gif is the result without AU matrix re-encoded,b.gif is the result just after AU matrix re-encoded and c.gif is the result after Au matrix re-encoded and linear-fitting.

 ![image](gifs/none.gif)
 ![image](gifs/recode.gif)